By E.A. Cook

 By Eddy Cook

 It was some hours later when the train started moving south again.
-We rode into the night and decided to jump off at the first town that the train moved slowly enough through.
+We rode into the night and decided to jump off at Garnet, Kansas, the first town that the train moved slowly enough through to leap off.
 We figured that maybe hitchhiking was a better option, in which case we would be able to talk our way into a little cash.

-We laid our bedrolls out near the tracks that night, and at first light we made our way out to the south- bound county road and stuck out our thumbs.
-Chris and I had hitched before – across from Minneapolis to Manhattan, but we had never done it this far south before.
+At first light we made our way out to the south- bound county road and stuck out our thumbs.
+Chris and I had hitched before – across the country from Minneapolis to Manhattan, but we had never done it this far south before.
 We could see right off that salt and pepper was too exotic for Garnett, Kansas.
 If looks could kill, Chris would have died four times an hour and me maybe just three.

 Some local boys in an El Camino came from the North and swerved so close to us that we had to jump in the ditch, and then fantailed dirt on us from the shoulder of the road while the driver tried to keep it on the pavement.
 They weaved up the road and took a right onto a dirt road.
 We figured they’d be back, so Chris found a baseball sized rock and I got hold of a stump that I could swing like a mace into their windshield.
 We put our weapons in the grass nearby and tried again to catch a ride.
 Traffic was sparse and not having us.
 Then the El Camino came squealing and spitting back towards us again from the North.